 Hudson, FL, July 30, 2013 – ASEOHosting, a leading provider of SEO hosting and multiple IP hosting, commented today on the confusion surrounding the use of country code top-level domains for international SEO.
 SEO experts at the company observed a number of misunderstandings surrounding best practices for the use of ccTLDs and have released a statement to clarify the advantages that they can bring to businesses targeting specific geographical locations with their international search engine optimization.

-“As a hosting company that specializes in international SEO hosting, we get a lot of questions about how country code TLDs impact search results for international brands,” commented ASEOHosting’s Vice President of Customer Relations, Daniel Page, “Domain hacking is fashionable and the scarcity of short .com domains is encouraging experimentation with different TLDs, but companies are concerned that they will be disadvantaged in the SERPs if they choose a non-generic TLD. ”
+Daniel Page, Vice President of Customer Relations at ASEOHosting, commented on this issue.
+He stated, “As a hosting company that specializes in international SEO hosting, we get a lot of questions about how country code TLDs impact search results for international brands.”
+He further noted, “Domain hacking is popular, and the limited availability of short .com domains encourages using different TLDs.
+However, companies worry they will be disadvantaged in search engine results pages (SERPs) if they choose a non-generic TLD.”

-Google recognizes that such domain names are not usually intended to signal content relevant to a specific country, particularly if those sites are served from IP addresses in a different country.
-Site owners are free to use such domains without worrying about there being a negative impact on SEO.
+Google recognizes that some domain names aren’t intended to signal content relevant to a specific country.
+This is especially true if the websites are hosted on IP addresses in a different country.
+Website owners can freely use such domains without worrying about a negative impact on their SEO.

 ####